 THE BIGGEST FLAW IN CAPTAIN EARTH ASIDE FROM THE BASELESS PLOT IS THE CHARACTERS.
 The characters do not develop AT ALL.
 18 episodes in, and nothing!
 Absolutely nothing!

 The romance between the main character, Daichi, and the main female, Hana, is literally the most flimsy relationship I have ever been forced to endure in anime.
 They are forced together by the creators and act cutesy.
 Hana kisses Daichi when he sleeps without his knowledge.
 That by itself is creepy, not cute.
-Hana is nothing more than an airhead.
+Later developments attempt to make Hana out to be a badass, but she is really nothing more than an airhead.

 Honestly, the only characters halfway interesting are the antagonists, and even then, only one antagonist.
 Bugbear.
 The other main female, Akari, seems okay at first, but later on, you realize she is way too OP due to her infallible hacking skills and her cocky personality ultimately comes across as annoying.
 Honestly, I am rooting for these kids to fail at this point.